zclarkEDC/identity-give-ipp-ui/README.md

 - React Router `npm install react-router-dom`

 ### Getting started
-1. Enter `npm install` into the console, this will install the node_modules
+1. Enter `npm install` into the console, this will install the node_modules.
-2. Enter `npm start` into the console, this will start the app on port 3000 in your browser
+2. Enter `npm start` into the console, this will start the app on port 3000 in your browser.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).